 Can You Eat Peas On Low-Carb Diets?

-Peas are a no-no on Whole 30, Paleo, and Keto.
-But they’re loaded with vitamin C, vitamin E, and zinc—nutrients that have all been shown to support your immune system (4).
+If you’re following the strict versions of the Whole 30, Paleo, and Keto diets, peas are a no-no. But they’re loaded with vitamin C, vitamin E, and zinc—nutrients that have all been shown to support your immune system (4).
 (I don’t know anyone who isn’t interested in boosting immune function with COVID-19 swirling around!)

 Plus, peas pack a protein punch.
 Half a cup of the typical, garden-variety green peas serves up 4 grams of protein in just 62 calories (5).
 Yellow peas offer twice the amount of protein as their green cousins.